-- 8. Efficiency Reductions Funding is reduced to reflect savings to be achieved by reducing personal service contracts, holding positions vacant, reducing capital outlays/equipment purchases, reducing travel, reducing goods and services expenses, and reducing professional development and training. - 9.
-Governor-Directed Freeze In response to rising energy prices and other economic conditions, in August 2008, the Governor directed state agencies to cut gasoline consumption and freeze new hiring, out-of-state travel, personal service contracts, and equipment purchases not related to public safety or other essential activities.
-These savings are continued into the 2009-11 biennium. - 10.
-Governor-Directed 1% Cut In October 2008, Governor Gregoire asked agencies to find an additional \$240 million in savings.
-These savings are continued into the 2009-11 biennium. - 11.
+- 6. Firefighting Training - Funding is eliminated for training of National Guard members as firefighters. - 7.
+Facilities Closures Funding is reduced to represent savings resulting from the closure of up to seven facilities throughout the state. - 8.
+Efficiency Reductions - Funding is reduced to reflect savings to be achieved by reducing personal service contracts, holding positions vacant, reducing capital outlays/equipment purchases, reducing travel, reducing goods and services expenses, and reducing professional development and training. - 9.
+Governor-Directed Freeze Funding is reduced by assuming a similar amount of savings each fiscal year as was achieved in FY 2009 by the freeze on new hiring, out-of-state travel, personal services contracts, and equipment purchases not related to public safety or other essential activities. - 10.
+Governor-Directed 1% Cut Funding is reduced by assuming a similar amount of savings each fiscal year as was achieved in FY 2009 through the 1 percent cut enacted by the Governor in FY 2008. - 11.
 Employee Health Insurance Funding for employee health benefits is increased by 3% each year, to \$745 per employee per month in FY 2010 and \$768 in FY 2011.
 Subject to statutory limitations and the requirements of any applicable collective bargaining agreements, the Public Employees' Benefits Board (PEBB) may make adjustments to employee premium contributions, point of service payments, or plan design in order to provide benefits within available funding.
 (General Fund-State, various other funds) - 12.
 Actuarial Method Changes-State Funding for employer contributions to state retirement systems is reduced to reflect changes to actuarial assumptions and methods used for many of the Washington State Retirement Systems.
 More detailed information about this item is provided in Agency 713 State Employee Compensation Adjustments. (various funds)